 There are several types of mobile marketing:

 - SMS marketing: short text messages to users and customers.

-- Location-based marketing: it uses geotargeting to get people that are close to your business to see your adds.
+- Location-based marketing uses geotargeting to get people close to your business to see your ads.

 - MMS Marketing: messages with videos or images, trying to catch more attention and generate more impact on customers.

 - Mobile Internet Marketing: it's the typical marketing ads that you see on the Internet adapted to the mobile responsive view.
 It can be either a banner or a Google AdWord campaign.

 - Mobile Games: Ads on games.
 The ones considered free games survive through ads, and there is when marketing comes in place.

 In today's world, when people are not sleeping, they are connected.
 So you have to make sure when they're awake, they're connected to you.